Dakaraia6799/00-irb-readme/README.md

   * `"6".to_i`
   * `puts "hello world"`

-You can even do multiple lines of code (press 'return' after each line):
+You can even do multiple lines of code (Do **NOT** copy/paste.
+Type each line, and press 'return' after each line):
 ```ruby
 5.times do
     puts "I <3 ruby"